ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 Causes of errors include:
 - Bad clipboard data.
 The button will indicate a failure if the clipboard content is not a url.
-- Bad output folder or missing youtube-dl.exe
+- Bad output folder or missing yt-dlp.exe
-- Youtube-dl has failed for it's own reasons
+- yt-dlp has failed for it's own reasons

 # Installation